 Pursuing a Behavioral Sciences major is for those who are committed to a career of helping others.
 Students who want to make a positive difference in the lives of others major in the behavioral sciences to more holistically understand human behavior through a combination of courses in both psychology and sociology.
 The person-in-environment (PIE) perspective is emphasized as a practice-guiding principle that highlights the importance of understanding an individual in light of the environmental contexts in which that person lives and acts.

-- Classes such as Social Psychology, Race and Ethnic Relations, Personality Theories, Marriage and Family, Sociology of Children and Childhood and Introduction to Social Work prepare students for a variety of careers
+- Classes such as Social Psychology, Race and Ethnic Relations, Personality Theories, Marriage and Family, and Sociology of Children and Childhood prepare students for a variety of careers.

 Curriculum Overview for a Behavioral Science Degree